oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Terms and Definitions

+Issuer:
+: An entity that issues VC-SD-JWTs.

+Holder:
+: An entity that receives VC-SD-JWTs from the Issuer and has control over them.
+Holders present VC-SD-JWTs as VP-SD-JWTs to Verifiers and can prove control over them.

+Verifier:
+: An entity that requests, validates and processes VP-SD-JWTs and VC-SD-JWTs.

 Verifiable Credential based on SD-JWT (VC-SD-JWT):
 : Refers to the SD-JWT Combined Format for Issuance [see TBD].
 In the three-party-model, this representation is used for the Verifiable Credential and